You’re a 30-year-old who is looking to buy a new mattress.

 #1: How Patagonia kept up its eco-friendly values and is winning with young buyers

 Since Patagonia made their first set of pitons, or spikes for climbing, in 1973, the outdoor outfitter has focused on creating clothing and gear that perform and whose production is as environmentally conscious as possible.

 From using recyclable materials to repairing and reselling old products to donating to environmental causes to suing the government to protect national monuments, Patagonia has a long history of living up to its values.
 And now the retailer is named one of millennials’ top trusted brands when it comes to social practices and Gen Z buyers are proud to wear their clothing.

 From a creative 2011 Black Friday ad campaign to encourage people to buy more thoughtfully (and to repair and reuse gear instead)...

 ...to taking public stances on environmental and political issues, Patagonia has long put its money where its mouth is in terms of ethical consumerism.

 #2: How Volkswagen attempted a green pivot and it backfired

-Eco-friendly advertising doesn’t always work—particularly not when it’s inaccurate.
+Eco-friendly advertising doesn’t always work—particularly when its inaccurate.

 VW’s 2009-2015 “Clean Diesel” advertising campaign is a great example of “greenwashing,” or providing misleading or unsubstantiated information about the environmentally-friendly benefits of products or practices.
 (Another, more common one is “cage-free” eggs, since that descriptor doesn’t really tell consumers anything about how those egg-laying chickens were actually treated—they could be cage-free but still kept indoors in enclosures and live pretty miserable lives.)